gregcusack/validator-lab/README.md

 For steps (2) and (3), when using `--no-bootstrap`, we assume that the directory at `--cluster-data-path <directory>` has the correct genesis, bootstrap identity, and faucet account stored.
 These are all created in step (1).

+Notes:
-Note: We can't deploy heterogeneous clusters across v1.17 and v1.18 due to feature differences.
+1) We can't deploy heterogeneous clusters across v1.17 and v1.18 due to feature differences.
 Hope to fix this in the future.
 Have something where we can specifically define which features to enable.
+2) Heterogenous clusters with primordial stakes baked into genesis is not supported yet

 ## Querying the RPC from outside the cluster
 The cluster now has an external IP/port that can be queried to reach the cluster RPC.
 The external RPC port will be logged during cluster boot, e.g.: